Think you know keyword research? Discover 5 advanced tactics to help you take your SEO strategy to the next level with our step by step guide.

 - Use Answer the Public to generate lots of question based keyword ideas

-- Upload your curated list of question based keywords to Google AdWords Keyword Planner to get a good idea of the average monthly search volume and keyword trend
+- Upload your curated list of question based keywords to Google Ads Keyword Planner to get a good idea of the average monthly search volume and keyword trend

 Keyword research for ecommerce